bahstrike/ACAudio/README.md

 The sound pack is 100% customizable through the configuration script [/data/master.aca](https://github.com/bahstrike/ACAudio/blob/main/DEPLOY/data/master.aca).
 All of the .ACA configuration and sound files are stored within the [/data/](https://github.com/bahstrike/ACAudio/tree/main/DEPLOY/data) folder.
-_If you make your own sound pack, you should keep your [credits.txt](https://github.com/bahstrike/ACAudio/blob/main/DEPLOY/data/credits.txt) up-to-date!_
+_If you make your own sound pack to distribute, you should keep your [credits.txt](https://github.com/bahstrike/ACAudio/blob/main/DEPLOY/data/credits.txt) up-to-date!_

 Sound Attributes are defined by not only their filename, but also properties such as their volume, audible distance or probability to play.
 The same configuration directives can define a looping song just as easily as they can define a rare chance for NPC speech.